ansible-community/ansible-nomad/README.md

 ### `nomad_autopilot_server_stabilization_time`

 - Specifies the minimum amount of time a server must be stable in the 'healthy' state before being added to the cluster.
 Only takes effect if all servers are running Raft protocol version 3 or higher.
 - Default value: **10s**

+### `nomad_ui`

+- Specifies if you want to add specific label in the UI, later with `nomad_ui_label_text`, `nomad_ui_label_background_color` and `nomad_ui_label_text_color` .
+- Default value: false

 #### Custom Configuration Section